 This course deals with the morphology, genetics, physiology, and ecology of bacteria and other microbes.
 In the laboratory, microbiological techniques and applications are stressed.
 This course meets for three hours of lecture per week and two two-hour laboratory periods per week.
-This course satisfies either the organismal or cell/molecular elective area.
+This course satisfies either the cellular/molecular elective area.
 Prerequisites: BIO 110, CHE 105, 106, or instructor consent.
 A student must pass the laboratory portion of any science course to pass the entire course.

-BIO 313 CELLULAR BIOLOGY
+CELLULAR BIOLOGY